-Back up to a main internet connection is so important for businesses now as it ensures you do not have any downtime as downtime = loss of revenue/profit and customers.
+Back up to a main internet connection is important for businesses as it ensures you do not have any downtime as downtime = loss of revenue/profit and customers.
 It also damages reputation.

 Flotek are passionate about provide “Always On” solutions.
 As part of our solution, we offer a back internet service with auto failover or a mobile data sim that can also be used as a auto failover.